 Today, there are small remnants of pre-war Warsaw around, such as Zigismund’s column, Wilanow Palace and parts of Zoliborz.
-Other attractions include the Palace of Science & Culture, Lazienki Gardens, Warsaw Old Town and my personal favourite, the top-notch bars and cafes that are popping up!
+Other attractions include the Palace of Sciene & Culture, Lazienki Gardens, Warsaw Old Town and my favourite, the top-notch bars and cafes that are popping up!

 Krakow is Poland’s cultural capital.
 One look at the old town and Wawel Castle and you’ll easily see why.
-Wawel Castle is the resting place of Old Poland’s royalty, as well as heroes of modern times such as Adam Mieskiewicz, the poet that kept Poland alive when Poland ceased to be a country.
+Wawel Castle is the resting place of Old Poland’s royalty, as well as heroes of modern times such as Adam Mieskiewicz.
+Adam is the poet that kept Poland alive when Poland ceased to be a country.

 (Troy meow-stow) This one is a hard one to name – sometimes translated to the ‘three cities’ or individually known as Gdynia, Gdansk and Sopot, these three cities on the northern coast of Poland are a beautiful place to be all time of year.
 A true tourist hotspot because of the beach, the three cities offer history, fun and fantastic nightlife for travellers.

 (Vrots-wav).
 Wrocław is a very old and very up-and-coming Polish city, popular for travellers of all ages.